 Step 2 – Sprinkle Salt on Heart Art while the White Glue is Still Wet

 Place cardstock with white glue heart art onto a cookie tray.
-Use a small dish to easily sprinkle salt to cover all of the white glue heart or hearts on the cardstock.
+Use a small dish to easily sprinkle salt to cover all of the white glue a heart or hearts on the cardstock.

 Recycle the salt on the cookie sheet to use again to make more salt art hearts, or save it for your next salt painting art project!